Updated · Dec 03, 2022

 According to hybrid cloud adoption statistics, over 50% of survey participants want to implement the solutions by 2026.
 It will happen as establishments get rid of non-cloud data centers.

-34. Over 20% of organizations worldwide adopted serverless computing in 2020.
+34. Over half of the organizations operating the top cloud services worldwide have adopted serverless computing in 2022.

 35. The TV cloud computing segment will grow to $4.2 billion in 2026.